jboss-fuse/quickstarts/fuse/sap-idoc-destination-fuse/README.md

 >> com.sap.conn.jco.rt, \
 >> com.sap.conn.jco.server

-3. Edit the project's Spring file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
+3. Edit the project's Blueprint file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
 4. Edit the project's request files (`src/data/idoc?.xml`) and enter the SID of your SAP in the location indicated.

 Build and Run the Quickstart